A study showed that 78% of “local” Google searches resulted in offline purchases.

 These ad offerings allow us to market to people who have visited your website and are in walking distance to one of your locations.

-Instead of explaining it all here, I am just going to give you the strategy deck we put together for them.
+Instead of explaining it all here, I am just going to give you the pitch deck we put together for them.

 In a nutshell, we tried to use Facebook and Instagram ads like mobile TV commercials.
 You were ONLY served an ad if: